openscope/openscope/documentation/airport-guides/lszh.md

 Militärflugplatz Emmen (Emmen Military Air Base)
 25nm to the south of LSZH

 The airfield of Emmen is used primarily for military use and is operated by the Swiss Air Force as training and alternate airfield for jet and propeller aircraft as well as the ADS95 RUAG Ranger UAV.
 This means that no jet aircraft squadron is stationed in Emmen, but the airfield is still used as a training and alternate air base.
 The air base is, at both end of the runway, equipped with retractable arresting gear devices (used by the F/A-18 and in case of a problem by the F-5).
-Next to the aerodrome serves the following military uses

 #### LSMD